-General 4-H/FFA Project & Cloverbud Entry Form Return to Extension Office by 5:00 p.m.
-July 6, 2020
+Cloverbud Entry Form

+Return to Extension Office by 5:00 p.m.
+July 1, 2024

 Please use a separate Entry Form for each exhibitor.
 Entry Forms may be copied.
-You will receive your interview schedule after entries are received and schedule is prepared.
+General project members you will receive your interview schedule after entries are received and schedule is prepared.